Join us for some of the most scenic and challenging trail running in the heart of Victoria’s ‘Gold Rush’ country.

 What if I’ve won a prize or medal & can’t stay for presentations?

-If a prize winner is unable to stay for the Prize Giving Ceremony they may organise for their prize to be posted to them by contacting the team and sending a registered post bag (big enough for the prize) with postage paid to the address below.
+If a prize winner is unable to stay for the Prize Giving Ceremony they may organise for their prize to be posted to them by contacting the team and sending a registered post bag (no bigger than A5 size) with postage paid to the address below.
 Prizes must be claimed within 4 weeks of the event.

 In 2 Adventure